Tim Ellis (bishop): Ordained ministry

 Ellis is now honorary assistant bishop in the Sheffield and Derby dioceses.

 On 11 February 2017, Ellis was one of fourteen retired bishops to sign an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practises around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.

+In December 2024, Ellis was appointed chair of the Diocesan Advisory Committee for the Diocese of Sheffield.